Review of Northwest Naturals Raw Frozen Dog Food

-However, with 61% of the total calories in our example coming from fat versus just 30% from protein, some recipes may not be suitable for every animal.
+However, with 52% of the total calories in our example coming from fat versus just 38% from protein, some recipes may not be suitable for pets on a low-fat diet.

 Northwest Naturals is a grain-free raw dog food using a generous amount of named meats and organs as its dominant source of animal protein, thus earning the brand 5 stars.

 Northwest Naturals Dog Food

-The following list (if present) includes all dog food recalls since 2009 directly related to Northwest Naturals.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Northwest Naturals.